 But the trail is groomed for cross-country skiing.
 One of the most scenic stretches is west of town, from Isinours to Preston on the Harmony-Preston Valley State Trail.
 It's flat, perfect for beginners and expert skiers alike.

-There's also nightlife at the Commonweal and St. Mane theaters, art to see and buy at the Lanesboro Arts Center, weekend theme dinners at the Old Village Hall restaurant and the occasional barn dance.
+There's also nightlife at the Commonweal theater, art to see and buy at the Lanesboro Arts Center, dinners at the Old Village Hall restaurant and the occasional barn dance.

 Bemidji.
 This far-north town is the home of the original giant Bunyan and Babe, who inspired a thousand roadside mascots.

 It's a university town, so there's a lot of live music, at the college and downtown at the historic Chief Theatre and Brigid's Cross Irish pub.